ssilverman/QNEthernet/README.md

   * `onLinkState(cb)`: The callback is called when the link changes state, for example when the Ethernet cable is unplugged.
   * `onAddressChanged(cb)`: The callback is called when any IP settings have changed.
-This might be called before the link is up if a static IP is set.
+This might be called before the link or network interface is up if a static IP is set.
-  * `onInterfaceStatus(cb)`: The callback is called when the interface status changes.
-It is called _after_ the interface is up but _before_ the interface does down.
+  * `onInterfaceStatus(cb)`: The callback is called when the network interface status changes.
+It is called _after_ the interface is up but _before_ the interface goes down.
 * `static constexpr int maxMulticastGroups()`: Returns the maximum number of multicast groups.
 * `static constexpr size_t mtu()`: Returns the MTU.